The Suicide Bridge – The Colorado Street Bridge in Pasadena

 Notable people and interesting tales surround some of the suicides.
 The most told is how a mother took her child and herself to the bridge and was ready to end it all.
 She threw her baby first and then jumped, plummeting to her death.
 The child survived, as it landed in a tree unharmed, the mother did not.
 Another is the British-American model and reality television star Sam Sarpong lept to his death from the bridge on October 27, 2015.

 A multitude of urban legends have erupted surrounding the bridge.
 The first of which being of how the ghost of the construction worker preserved in the concrete of the bridge’s base haunts the bridge, and how he currently beckons the troubled to leap.
 The woman that threw herself and her daughter over the edge is said to be seen haunting the bridge searching for her daughter.
 Many misty forms are said to haunt the bridge including a man with wire rimmed glasses and a woman seen standing atop one of the parapets, vanishing as she throws herself off.

-Hopefully the suicides will become history and no longer practiced.
-Meanwhile, it is an architectural masterpiece and a significant historic part of Los Angeles and Pasadena.
+Hopefully the suicides will become history and no longer practiced. (update Jan 2020, fences and barriers have been placed along the the bridge since this post was written.
+While they destroy the beauty of the bridge, they do make it very difficult for someone to try to use it as a means to end it all.)
+Meanwhile, it’s an architectural masterpiece and a significant historic part of Los Angeles and Pasadena.
 And if you are the adventurous type, you can go after dark and see if you might see one of the apparitions hanging out under the bridge at night.